dekoza/mtgpl/STX.rst

    If an opponent has more cards in hand than you, draw two cards.
 Draw three cards instead if an opponent has at least four more cards in hand than you.

+:mtgtip:`Tempted by the Oriq<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/2/c23e64f9-531e-4735-9960-b0a76b32c340.jpg?1617408592|https://scryfall.com/card/stx/58/tempted-by-the-oriq?utm_source=api>`
+   For each opponent, gain control of up to one target creature or planeswalker that player controls with mana value 3 or less.

 :mtgtip:`"Superior Talents"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6e2b6236-b40c-430c-98b0-7940b942657a.jpg?1617253367|https://scryfall.com/card/stx/59/superior-talents?utm_source=api>`
    Counter target instant or sorcery spell.
 Search its controller's graveyard, hand, and/or library for any number of cards with the same name as that spell and exile them.
 That spell's controller shuffles, then they draw a card for each card exiled from their hand this way.